 Summary: Economics does not know how to take full account of value beyond its sphere, such as of environment.
 This may be done systematically using Dooyeweerd's aspects.

 But what is value?
-What kinds of true are there?
+What kinds of true value are there?
 How may we increase value?
 How may we assess it?
-(And what role does money play?)
+(And what role can and should money play?)

-Whereas reductionism in economics and elsewhere tries to reduce all value to economic value (and even to numbers), our discussion in this chapter moves in the opposite direction, to take each kind of value seriously for what it is, yet in ways meaningful to economics.
-This was a major concern of Carney [2021].
+Insofar as it is the mandate for economics activity to resource contributions to Multi-aspectual Good, insofar as economics should be embedded among all other spheres of live, and insofar as there are multiple kinds of value, then we must find a way in which economics can take all kinds of value into account, not only economic value.
+Whereas reductionism in economics and elsewhere (see Chapter 4) tries to reduce all value to economic value (and even to numbers), our discussion in this chapter moves in the opposite direction, to take each kind of value seriously for what it is, yet in ways meaningful to economics.

 Summary: There are multiple, irreducibly distinct kinds of value.
 Economic value is only one kind and needs to be able to express all others faithfully.

 Mark Carney expressed the tacit concern that many other recent thinkers had, that value has been reduced to economic value, or even monetized as financial value or price, and much has been lost.
 This is a form of reductionism and the detachment of economics discussed earlier.
 The 2020 Covid-19 pandemic, however, revealed that we know there is something valuable beyond economic value - including nature, silence, fresh air and generosity.
 So does the climate crisis: biodiversity and climate are of immense value.
 So did the 2008 credit crisis: trust and appropriateness.
-Carney called for economic value to truly reflect such values, rather than narrowing what we value down to a price, as so often happens at present.
+Carney saw the origin of value as lying in values, i.e. what we value and called for economic value to truly reflect such values, rather than narrowing what we value down to a price, as so often happens at present.

 History shows that each generation of thinkers emphasises certain values and ignores others.
 The ones ignored are not thereby of zero value; they will arise as important later.
 It is little use building a new framework around a limited set of values.
 Fortunately, most future-recognised values are not completely hidden today; it is just that they are not fashionable in academic or professional circles.